schiffma/OpenAI_DB/README.md

 ![logo](data/logo.jpg)

 Python program using the OpenAI-API to create SQL-statements based on a context given and execute them on a default database.

+Currently there are two configured topics as examples:

+* gpp
+  [GPP](https://datasets.wri.org/dataset/globalpowerplantdatabase), a comprehensive, global, open source database of power plants.

+* gwr_ch_nfs
-The default use case is the public available [GWR](https://www.housing-stat.ch/de/madd/public.html) data set, a data set about all entrances, buildings and dwellings according to official registration in Switzerland (compiled by the Swiss Federal Statistical Office).
+   [GWR](https://www.housing-stat.ch/de/madd/public.html) Swiss data set, a data set about all entrances, buildings and dwellings according to official registration in Switzerland (compiled by the Swiss Federal Statistical Office).

-The script ``load_GWR_PLZ_from_csv_duckdb.py`` will download the data and convert the .csv-feeds to a fast relational [DuckDB database](https://duckdb.org/).
+The scripts ``load_GWR_PLZ_from_csv_duckdb.py`` and ``load_Global_Power_Plants_from_csv_duckdb.py`` will download the data and convert the .csv-feeds to a fast relational [DuckDB database](https://duckdb.org/) for each topic.

-Context is given in [gwr_ch_bfs_context.txt](https://github.com/schiffma/OpenAI_DB/blob/main/data/gwr_ch_bfs_context.txt), this will be loaded once on the beginning of the ```openai.ChatCompletion``` session.
+Context for each topic is given in [data](https://github.com/schiffma/OpenAI_DB/blob/main/data), this will be loaded once on the beginning of the ```openai.ChatCompletion``` session.

 ## Setup